Trylz/RestirFalcor/README.md

 # CONCLUSION
 There is still lot of work to be done to have a production ready implementation.
-Hope i will some more time to spend on it :) ;)
+Hope i will have some more time to spend on it :) ;)